papadiscobravo/javascript-challenge/UFO-level-1/README.md

 These instructions are found at https://umn.bootcampcontent.com/University-of-Minnesota-Boot-Camp/uofm-stp-data-pt-12-2020-u-c/tree/master/02-Homework/14-Intro-To-JavaScript/Instructions

-This project is published at
+This repo is published at
 https://github.com/papadiscobravo/javascript-challenge